vitali-ausianik/tasks-runner/README.md

 So you need to be sure that every of scheduled tasks will be finished in `lockInterval` seconds.

 Task will be marked as failed if it thrown any error and as processed in others cases.

+# Graceful shutdown
+Runner supports graceful shutdown.
+All started runners will have 30 seconds to finish current tasks in case of shutdown.

 # Task processor
 Task processor could be a function or an object with implemented `.run()` method.